Site icon QSSV.net

 BREAKING NEWS: JUUL To Quit Selling Most Electronic Cigarette Flavors in Retail Shops, Cites Effort to Curb Teen Vaping!

 One of the latest news today is that has decided to stop selling their fruity and will be removed from their brick-and-mortar stores, and any other retailers carrying their pods.
-The FDA had plans to announce next week their restriction of sales for flavored cartridge-based electronic cigarettes in convenience stores and gas stations.
+The FDA had plans to announce next week their restriction of sales for flavored cartridge-based electronic cigarettes in convenience and gas stations.
 This is a response to the FDA’s request to curb an alleged “epidemic” levels of teenage vaping, according to the brief of the company’s plan.
 We have already published an article before about this plan: FDA’s Gottlieb Promises New Action Plan For Vaping In Days.

-will continue to all of their on their website, which uses a higher level of age-verification technology to block people from under the age of 21 from buying their products.
-The Wall Street Journal had first reported the news of this plan, while an official statement from has yet to be released.
+Juul will continue to all of their on their website, which uses a higher level of age-verification technology to block people from under the age of 21 from buying their products.
+The Wall Street Journal had first reported the news of this plan, while an official statement from Juul has yet to be released.

-This is fairly big news for the vaping industry in the US because if such a large company is complying with the FDA’s demands, other smaller vape manufacturers and producers will feel inclined to do so.
-The overall vape market in the US might take a huge turn backward, and flavored liquids may be significantly limited for the time being.
+This is fairly big news for the industry in the US because if such a large company is complying with the FDA’s demands, other smaller manufacturers and producers will feel inclined to do so.
+The overall market in the US might take a huge turn backward, and flavored liquids may be significantly limited for the time being.
 As of now, we are unsure how long this ban will last, and whether or not it will spread to include vape retailers and other sales channels.

 Similar Posts: